-National Tourism Organization of Ukraine and World Tourism Network invites Public to an urgent Zoom Q&A
+National Tourism Organization of Ukraine and World Tourism Network Invites Public to an Urgent Zoom Q&A

 Unvaccinated citizens must install the Vdoma app.
 Most foreign travelers must have an insurance policy issued by a Ukrainian insurance company or a foreign insurance company that has a representative office in Ukraine

-Johnson said: “This is probably the most dangerous moment, I would say that, in the course of the next few days in what is the biggest security crisis that Europe has faced for decades.
+Johnson said: “This is probably the most dangerous moment, I would say, that in the course of the next few days in what is the biggest security crisis that Europe has faced for decades.
 We’ve got to get it right.
 And I think that the combination of sanctions and military resolve, plus diplomacy … are what is in order.”

 Leave a Comment